someonesdad1/plib/README.md

 - `plib/doc` holds things related to documentation
 - `plib/lib` holds things that support a few of the modules in `plib`

-Click on the following links to get more information (note:  this structure is planned but not implemented yet):
+Click on the following links to get more information (**note:  this structure is planned but not implemented yet**):

 - [plib](doc/modules.html) Information on plib's modules
 - [pgm](doc/pgm.html) Information on plib/pgm's scripts
 - [lib](doc/lib.html) Information on plib/lib's content
 - [roadmap](doc/roadmap.html) How I plan to change things in this repository

-## Roadmap for 2025
+## Plans for 2026

-- Create HTML pages to make it easier to browse/find content
+- Create above HTML pages to make it easier to browse/find content
     - Alphabetized
     - By subject
     - Things I think are of interest